GenesysCloudBlueprints/ionic-mobile-open-messaging-blueprint/blueprint/index.md

 ## Solution components

-* **Genesys Cloud** - A suite of Genesys Cloud services for enterprise-grade communications, collaboration, and contact center management.
-In this solution, you use the open messaging integration, Architect inbound message flow, integration, queues, and message routing in Genesys Cloud.
+* **Genesys Cloud CX** - A suite of Genesys Cloud services for enterprise-grade communications, collaboration, and contact center management.
+In this solution, you use the open messaging integration, Architect inbound message flow, queues, and message routing in Genesys Cloud.
 * **Amazon API Gateway** - An AWS service for using APIs in a secure and scalable environment.
 In this solution, the API Gateway exposes a REST endpoint that is protected by an API key.
-Requests that come to the gateway are forwarded to an AWS Lambda function.
+Requests that come to the API Gateway are forwarded to an AWS Lambda.
 * **AWS Lambda** - A serverless computing service for running code without creating or maintaining the underlying infrastructure.
-In this solution, AWS Lambda processes the requests that come through the Amazon API Gateway and forwards to Genesys Cloud.
+In this solution, AWS Lambda processes the requests that come through the Amazon API Gateway and forwards them to Genesys Cloud.
-* **AWS DynamoDB** - A fully managed NoSQL database service offered by Amazon Web Services.
-The service supports key-valued cloud services and data structures designed to run high-performance applications at any scale.
+* **Amazon DynamoDB** - A highly available, highly scalable NoSQL database that provides fast and predictable performance in a multi-region environment.

 ## Prerequisites

 ### Specialized knowledge

-* Administrator-level knowledge of Genesys Cloud.
+* Administrator-level knowledge of Genesys Cloud
-* AWS Cloud Practitioner-level knowledge of Amazon API Gateway, AWS Lambda, and Amazon DynamoDB.
+* AWS Cloud Practitioner-level knowledge of Amazon API Gateway, AWS Lambda, and Amazon DynamoDB

 ### Genesys Cloud account